RoxanneSHS/Caelar/readme.md

 Her story ends with the SoD part of Baldur's Gate.
 The interactions and possible solutions for the player with her in the original game are limited.<br>
-The mod comes in two parts, one for SoD and a second for ToB (the second part is only available for EET and requires that she survived the first encounter.
+The mod comes in two parts, one for SoD and a second for ToB (the second part is only available for EET and requires that she survived the first encounter.)
 <br>
 <br>
 Features:<br>
-- Part 1 SoD Alternative<br>
+- Part 1 SoD Alternative (SoD or EET)<br>
-- Many players have felt that the protagonist is denied the valid option during the negotiations with Caelar to decide in favour of her offers to join efforts against Avernus.<br>
+Many players have felt that the protagonist is denied the valid option during the negotiations with Caelar to decide in favour of her offers to join efforts against Avernus.<br>
 This mod allows the player to overrule the coalition leaders and make an own decision about joining Caelar.
 The prerequisite is that the player knows enough about the